sidhugurpinder/edx-documentation/en_us/course_authors/source/course_features/credit_courses/credit_courses.rst

 ********************************************

 .. note::
-  To make sure that learners' grades are correct, grading for credit courses must be complete before the course end date.
+  To make sure that learners' grades are correct, you must assign final grades for credit courses before you create certificates for the course.
+You assign final grades after the course end date.
+For more information, see :ref:`Checking Student Progress and Issuing Certificates`.

 In addition to setting the usual grade scale for your course, you indicate a specific grade that learners must receive to earn credit for your course.